Table Of Contents

 Source: NAIC

 Protecting annuity and life insurance consumers is a fundamental responsibility of the NAIC.
-The association developed the Insurance Regulatory Information System (IRIS), a database of insurance companies, to provide state insurance departments with data on each company’s financial strength.
+The association developed the Insurance Regulatory Information System (IRIS), a collection of databases and analytical tools, to provide state insurance departments with data on each company’s financial strength.

 By alerting state commissioners to financially unstable insurers, the NAIC strives to prevent consumers from purchasing annuities from insolvent companies.